threefoldtecharchive/0-stor/client/README.md

 	type Meta struct {
 		Epoch     int64  # creation epoch
 		Key       []byte # key used in the 0-stor
-		EncrKey   []byte # Encryption key used to encrypt this file Chunks    []*Chunk # list of chunks of the files Previous  []byte   # Key to the previous metadata entry Next      []byte   # Key to the next metadata entry
+		Chunks    []*Chunk # list of chunks of the files Previous  []byte   # Key to the previous metadata entry Next      []byte   # Key to the next metadata entry